Paridhi

 Paridhi (c.
 11th century CE), also referred to as Paridhiyaar, was a Tamil literary commentator known for his commentary on the Thirukkural.
 He was among the canon of ten medieval commentators of the Kural text most highly esteemed by scholars.
 He was also among the five ancient commentators whose commentaries had been preserved and made available to the Modern era, the others being Manakkudavar, Pari Perumal, Kaalingar, and Parimelalhagar.

 Early life

 Paridhi is also referred to as Parudhi in olden manuscripts.
 From the works of Tudisai Kilar, Paridhi's home town is known to be Tirupparudhi Niyamam, a town located near Uloor, between Thanjavur and Orathanad in the present-day Tanjavur district, where the presiding deity is Parudhiyappar (hence the name Parudhi).
 He belonged to the Saivite sect of the Brahmin caste.
 He is believed to have lived around the 11th century CE.
 Kalpana Sekkilar claims that Paridhi lived around early 13th century.
 He lived before Parimelalhagar.
 Paridhi had a scholarly knowledge in Sanskrit and Tamil and possessed a good worldly knowledge.
 He is believed to have written the commentary in his old age.

+Similar to the commentaries by Kaalingar, Pariperumal, and Mallar, Paridhi's commentary is believed to have been originated in the Kongu Region.